thinh-vu/FinancialModelingPrep/docs/docs/index.md

 Our documentation provides detailed information about various functions and features.
 To quickly find what you're looking for:

-- Use the search bar at the top of the page.
+- Use the search bar :octicons-search-16: at the top of the page.
 Enter keywords or phrases related to your query and browse through the results.

 ### Change Dark Mode/Light Mode

 We understand that different users have different preferences when it comes to reading modes.
 You can easily switch between Dark Mode and Light Mode to make your reading experience comfortable:

-- Look for the theme toggle icon at the top-right corner of the page, nearby the search bar.
+- Look for the theme toggle icon :material-brightness-7: at the top-right corner of the page, nearby the search bar.
 Click it to switch between Dark Mode and Light Mode to suit your preference.

 ### Use the Sidebar Table of Contents

-The sidebar provides an organized list of topics and sections for easy navigation.
+The sidebar :material-table-of-contents: provides an organized list of topics and sections for easy navigation.
 To access and utilize the table of contents:

 - On the left side of the page, you'll find a menu with a list of sections and subtopics.
 Click on the section you want to explore, and it will expand to display its contents.
 This is a handy way to navigate through the documentation efficiently.